yodobrin/feedback-ai-lens/src/console/README.md

 > Note: This query is a sample of how to get feedback for App Service (Web Apps), Azure VMware Solution, Azure Kubernetes Service

 The output is assume to be a csv file, the file **must** match the projected columns in the query, in the case an alteration is required, the matching .NET class should be updated `CSVFeedbackRecord.cs`.

+> Note: Without a csv file of feedbacks, you cannot use the tool.
+Reach out to the author for a sample data.
+You will need to create the folders `sample-data` and place the csv file in it, and `/results` for the output.

 ### Running specific operations